National Legal Services Authority v. Union of India: Parties

 The National Legal Services Authority of India (NALSA) was the primary petitioner.
 It had been constituted with the primary objective of providing free legal aid services to the disadvantaged sections of Indian society.
 The other petitioners in the matter were the Poojya Mata Nasib Kaur Ji Women Welfare Society, a registered society and NGO, and Laxmi Narayan Tripathy, a renowned Hijra activist.

 Bench

-The case was heard before a two-judge bench of the Supreme Court, composed of Justice K.S.
+The case was heard by a two-judge bench of the Supreme Court, composed of Justice K.S.
 Panicker Radhakrishnan and Justice Arjan Kumar Sikri.
 Justice Radhakrishnan had functioned as a Standing Counsel for a number of educational and social organizations and held appointments in the High Courts of Kerala, Jammu and Kashmir and Gujarat before his elevation to the Supreme Court.
-Justice Sikri began legal practice in Delhi, specializing in Constitutional cases, Labour and Service matters, and Arbitration matters.
-Prior to his elevation to the Supreme Court, he held appointments in the Delhi High Court and Punjab and Haryana High Court.
+Justice Sikri began legal practice in Delhi, specializing in Constitutional cases, and Labour, Service and Arbitration matters.
+Prior to his elevation to the Supreme Court, he served in the Delhi High Court and Punjab and Haryana High Court.

-Judgment
+Judgement

 The Court has directed Centre and State Governments to grant legal recognition of gender identity whether it be male, female or third-gender: